bharatpim01/Delta-Demo/README.md

 # Delta-Demo
-To pactice of Delta course
+To pactice of Delta course.